Pedigree Chopped Ground Dinner Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Sufficient water for processing, chicken by-products, chicken, meat by-products, animal liver, beef, bacon, citrus pectin, minerals (calcium sulfate, potassium chloride, calcium chloride, magnesium proteinate, zinc sulfate, copper lysine complex, copper sulfate, potassium iodide), cheese, sodium tripolyphosphate, carrageenan, vegetable oil (source of linoleic acid), dried yam, guar gum, tetrapotassium pyrophosphate, added color, xanthan gum, vitamins (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, d-calcium pantothenate, thiamine mononitrate [vitamin B1], vitamin A supplement, vitamin D3 supplement), xanthan gum, natural flavor, sodium nitrite (for color retention)
+Ingredients: Sufficient water for processing, chicken by-products, chicken, meat by-products, beef, animal liver, brewers rice, minerals (potassium chloride, magnesium proteinate, zinc sulfate, copper proteinate, manganese sulfate, copper sulfate, potassium iodide), sodium tripolyphosphate, carrageenan, added color, dried yam, guar gum, vitamins (choline chloride, vitamin E supplement, d-calcium pantothenate, biotin, thiamine mononitrate [vitamin B1], vitamin A supplement, vitamin D3 supplement), xanthan gum, natural flavor, sodium nitrite (for color retention)

 Fiber (estimated dry matter content) = 4.5%